rse/parsing-techniques/README.md

 Parsing Input
 -------------

-Let's image a formal language for describing key/value based configurations in a redundancy-free nested structure.
+Let's imagine a formal language for describing key/value based configurations in a redundancy-free nested structure.
 A [sample configuration](sample.cfg) can be: